nickbagley-git/espa/status_hw08 (1).md

 4. Is your app functionality complete?
 If not, what's missing?

-There is some functionality missing regarding the limiting of which users can view certain comments.
+There is some functionality missing regarding the limiting of which users can view certain comments and events.
+The events do not always display the comments correctly once made.
 There is also missing invite functionality.

 5. Is your app properly deployed?
 If not, what went wrong?